 - Access more than 2,500 poster presentations – nearly five times more than any other pain meeting in the field!

 - Support research, education, clinical treatment, and better patient outcomes for all pain conditions.

-I have attended many pain conferences all over the world, but this is the one organization which I have liked since the beginning.
+I have attended many pain conferences all over the world, but this is the one organization I have liked since the beginning.
 This is the place where you can get all sorts of multidisciplinary people coming together and sharing their experiences.Sushma Bhatnagar, MD, All India Institute of Medical Sciences, India

 It’s the biggest conference on pain management.
 It’s good for networking, the posters are very interesting, and you have great speakers for the plenaries…The speakers are very inspiring.